stuartasiimwe7/DefectNet/README.md

 ## Acknowledgments

-Built using YOLOv5 by Ultralytics and FastAPI framework for production-ready PCB defect detection.
+Built using YOLOv5 by Ultralytics and FastAPI framework.